Aviation in the New York metropolitan area: Stewart International Airport

 Stewart International Airport (SWF) is located about 60 mi northwest of the city in Orange County, New York.
 In 2007, the Port Authority of New York and New Jersey took control of operations at Stewart and has committed $500 million to its upgrade and expansion.
 From June 2017 to September 2019 Stewart was the only secondary airport in the New York metro area offering flights to Europe.
 This was enabled by a main runway of over 11,000 feet.

 Trenton–Mercer Airport

 Trenton–Mercer Airport (TTN) is located in and owned by Mercer County, New Jersey, near Trenton.
-It began to see a return of scheduled passenger service in 2013, becoming a focus city for Frontier Airlines, servicing 9 nonstop destinations.
+It began to see a return of scheduled passenger service in 2013, becoming a focus city for Frontier Airlines, servicing three year-round nonstop destinations.

 Westchester County Airport

 Westchester County Airport (HPN) is located in and owned by Westchester County, New York, about 33 mi north of the city, along the border with Connecticut.
 It sees service to a dozen destinations, and has seen increases of nearly 100,000 enplanements in the period from 2008 to 2010.